Minimum requirements for any contractor

 Put it in writing

-Every job should have a written quote before work starts — even for small jobs.
-The quote should specify: scope of work, materials included, price (inc. VAT if applicable), and expected timeline.
-Keep these with your repair records.
-FixRoute stores every contractor quote and completion note against the repair ticket, so your paper trail is automatic.
+Every job should have a written quote before work starts, even a small one.
+The quote needs the scope, the materials included, the price (with VAT noted where it applies) and an expected timeline.
+Keep it with your repair records — that paperwork is what protects you if the work is later disputed.
+FixRoute stores every contractor quote and completion note against the repair ticket, so the paper trail builds itself.